 Mitte literally means middle in German, which makes perfect sense when you look at the city map.
-Like a lot of mega-cities though, it has no true city center, but clusters of more condensed areas.
+However, like a lot of mega-cities, it has no true city center, but several clusters of more condensed areas.
 Some are more happening with unusual places to visit than others, like booming Kreuzburg and hipster heaven Neukölln.

 If you’re a first-time tourist in Berlin and don’t want to venture too far, you’ll still have a great time if you stick to Mitte.
 So, instead of trying to do EVERYTHING on your first trip to Germany’s capital, we’re here to give you a taste of all the unique things to do in Berlin’s geographical heart.

 1. Enjoy a latte in an urban jungle